Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Non-epistemic mixed preparations

-The qubit states and measurements achieving the maximal value of $S = \frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right)$ are provided in \cite{Spekkens2009}.
-For these states, $\omega_Q(\rho_0,\rho_1)=1$, leading to the minimum ratio of $\frac{\omega_E(\rho_0,\rho_1)}{\omega_Q(\rho_0,\rho_1)}\leq 2-\sqrt{2}.$ Here we recall that Theorem \ref{theorem_C2} has shown that the minimum epistemic-to-quantum overlap achievable for two maximally mixed qubit preparations is $2-\sqrt{2}$.
-However, it is possible to identify instances where the upper bound on the ratio in \eqref{wewqS} is less than one, while simultaneously having $\omega_Q(\rho_0,\rho_1) < 1$ \cite{cs}.
+The qubit states and measurements achieving the maximal value of $S = \frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right)$ are provided in \cite{Spekkens2009}, which makes $\omega_E(\rho_0,\rho_1)\leq 2-\sqrt{2}$.
+For these states, $\omega_Q(\rho_0,\rho_1)=1$, since both the preparations are maximally mixed.
+Here we recall that Theorem \ref{theorem_C2} has shown that the minimum epistemic overlap achievable for two maximally mixed qubit preparations is $2-\sqrt{2}$.
+However, it is possible to identify instances where the upper bound on $\omega_E(\rho_0,\rho_1)$ is less than one while simultaneously also having $\omega_Q(\rho_0,\rho_1) < 1$ \cite{cs}.
 These instances represent non-maximally epistemic mixed preparations but do not demonstrate preparation contextuality.